-By default, MARS functionality is not enabled by the driver.
-To use MARS when connecting to SQL Server with SQL Server Native Client, you must specifically enable MARS within a connection string.
-However, some applications may enable MARS by default, if the application detects that the driver supports MARS.
-For these applications, you can disable MARS in the connection string as needed.
+By default, MARS functionality is not enabled.
+To use MARS when connecting to SQL Server with SQL Server Native Client, you must specifically enable it within a connection string.
 For more information, see the SQL Server Native Client OLE DB provider and SQL Server Native Client ODBC driver sections, later in this topic.

 SQL Server Native Client does not limit the number of active statements on a connection.